-- 1. With the engine OFF, press and hold the ID SET button for at least 2 seconds when the multi-function display goes on.
+- 1. With the engine OFF, press and hold the ID SET button (3) for more than 2 seconds when the multi-function display goes on.
 The key mark (4) will start flashing. - 2.
 Push the ID SET button once.
-The key mark will go on and the first digit of the ID number will start flashing and the beeper sounds once. - 3.
+The key mark will go on, the first and second digits of the ID number and ID No. mark will start flashing, and the beeper will sound once. - 3.
 Pull the lock clip out of the engine stop button/switch.